adjexpress/orangePi4_buildroot/readme.md

  first clone this repo:
 [workspace_container]( github.com/adjexpress/workspace_container)

-	check your internet connection and
+	check your internet connection.
-	run `build-Docker-img.sh` as root
+	run `build-Docker-img.sh` as root.
 	wait until image build process finish.
 2. in root directory of this repo edit `env.sh` file and set ***HOST_SRC_PATH*** varible to **buildroot root directory**. like this: